IM7516/New_idris/README.md

 # New_idris
-this is new git repository
+This is new git repository